alex88/heroku-buildpack-vips/README.md

 ## Usage

-Point the BUILDPACK_URL config or add to your .buildpacks this:
+Use https://github.com/ddollar/heroku-buildpack-multi as buildpack and add to your .buildpacks this:

 ```
 https://github.com/alex88/heroku-buildpack-vips.git